datajoint/element-interface/docs/src/concepts.md

 `segmentation_suite2p` functions is only a subset of the keys generated with the `suite2p.default_ops()` function.

+### PrairieView Reader

+This Element provides a function to read the PrairieView Scanner's metadata file.
+The PrairieView software generates one `.ome.tif` imaging file per frame acquired.
+The metadata for all frames is contained in one `.xml` file.
+This function locates the `.xml` file and generates a dictionary necessary to populate the DataJoint ScanInfo and Field tables.
+PrairieView works with resonance scanners with a single field, does not support bidirectional x and y scanning, and the `.xml` file does not contain ROI information.

 ## Element Architecture

 The functions for each acquisition and analysis package are stored within a separate